Paulinho (footballer, born July 1988): 2018 World Cup

 In the qualifiers for the 2018 World Cup Paulinho scored his first ever career hat-trick in a match away against Uruguay.
 Brazil had initially gone behind but came back for their first time anyone had won in Uruguay since the qualifying round had started.
 In May 2018 he was named in Tite's final 23 man squad for the 2018 FIFA World Cup in Russia.
 On 27 June, he scored in Brazil's final group match, a 2–0 win over Serbia, to send his team through to the knock-out stages of the competition.

 Style of play

-A quick, hard-working, and energetic midfielder, Paulinho has been described as a box-to-box midfielder, with powerful running and good movement into the box.
-He also offers a useful presence in set piece situations at both ends of the pitch.
-Possessing good feet, physical strength, good ball-winning abilities, and an eye for goal from midfield, as well as a strong positional sense and an ability to start attacking plays after breaking down possession, he is a well-rounded player who is capable of playing in several midfield positions, and has also been used as a central or defensive midfielder.
+A quick, hard-working, and energetic midfielder, Paulinho was most often described as a box-to-box midfielder.
+Primarily a central midfielder, he was capable of playing in several midfield roles and was also used as a defensive midfielder.
+His style of play combined physical strength, stamina, ball-winning ability, off-the-ball movement, and late attacking runs into the penalty area from deeper positions.